 - File type: Finally, unless the employer states otherwise, download and send your CV in PDF format.

-Highlight impactful work experience
+Highlight significant work experience

 Want to know the secret ingredient to making your work experience look irresistible?
 Follow the two golden rules: